 I am highly committed to training and mentoring students.
-I have mentored more than 10 students who have gone on to master’s or doctoral programs at the U of T, UBC, York, NYU, Columbia, UCLA, Oxford, John Hopkins University, LSE, Hebrew University.
+I have mentored more than 10 students who have gone on to master’s or doctoral programs at the University of Toronto, University of British Columbia, York University, New York University, Columbia University, University of California, Los Angeles, University of Oxford, John Hopkins University, London School of Economics, and Hebrew University.

 Currently at York University, I am working with multiple doctoral and undergraduate student supervisions.

-- My research assistant (RA) Joanne Ong recently presented our on-going research at Harvard University.
+- My research assistant (RA) Joanne Ong presented our on-going research at Harvard University.

-- My research assistant (RA) Jagdeep Heir will present OUR on-going research at this year’s Canadian Sociological Association annual meeting in London at Western University (June 1-6, 2020; two papers have been accepted).
+- My research assistant (RA) Jagdeep Heir presented our on-going research at the 2020 Canadian Sociological Association annual meeting in London at Western University (June 1-6, 2020; two papers were accepted).

 7 missing pieces: why students prefer in-person over online classes

-With some of my students, we recently came together as a virtual group to discuss what makes in-person classes unique and different from online-learning.
+I have recently led a group of my undergraduate and graduate students to discuss what makes in-person classes unique and different from online-learning.
 Through this productive discussion, we were able to determine what it is about in-person classes that we long for.
 Here, we share with you seven main themes that emerged in our conversations.
-The full report will be published in University Affairs on Nov.
-30.
+Read more.

-My student Joanne Ong receive Dean’s Award for Research Excellence (DARE) $5000.
+My student Joanne Ong receives Dean’s Award for Research Excellence (DARE) $5,000

 DARE Project: China’s Urbanization in the Urban Age: A Scenic Approach